akbaritabar/bibliometric_data_for_demographic_research/0_code/03_parallelization_with_dask_duckdb_dbeaver.md

 ### 2. Data preparation using Dask in Python

 [**Dask**](https://dask.org/) is a Python library that allows you to use familiar data structures like Pandas dataframe and Numpy array and process them in parallel.
+It can read files that do not fit into the memory.
+It is much faster if you use file formats that allow chunking (e.g., parquet which is a column based format, see more: [https://en.wikipedia.org/wiki/Apache_Parquet](https://en.wikipedia.org/wiki/Apache_Parquet)).
 In addition, Dask comes with a set of functionalities that are very much helpful to parse unstructured data (i.e., text) using [*bag*](https://docs.dask.org/en/latest/bag.html) or to parallelize custom Python code through using [*futures*](https://docs.dask.org/en/latest/futures.html) or [*delayed*](https://docs.dask.org/en/latest/delayed.html) actions.

 This was [the book](https://www.google.de/books/edition/Data_Science_with_Python_and_Dask/KTkzEAAAQBAJ?hl=en&gbpv=0) that walked me step by step to understand how Dask works and adopt it to my own use-case.
 Of course videos and tutorials by the Dask team were helpful as well, see them in ([https://examples.dask.org/applications/embarrassingly-parallel.html](https://examples.dask.org/applications/embarrassingly-parallel.html) and make sure to see the best practices [https://docs.dask.org/en/stable/best-practices.html](https://docs.dask.org/en/stable/best-practices.html)).